pcb2gcode/pcb2gcode/README.md

     sudo apt-get install pcb2gcode

-Unfortunately, these packages are outdated (as 31/1/2015).
+Unfortunately, these packages are outdated (as 14/6/2015).
 If you want to download the latest development version, go to "Installation from GIT"

 ### Installation from GIT (latest development version):
-If you want to install the latest version from git you'll need the autotools, boost program options library (dev), gtkmm2.4 (dev) and libgerbv (dev).
+If you want to install the latest version from git you'll need the autotools, boost program options library (dev), boost geometry library (dev) gtkmm2.4 (dev) and libgerbv (dev).
 You can download them from your repositories; if you use Debian/Ubuntu type

-    $ sudo apt-get install build-essential automake autoconf libtool libboost-program-options-dev libgtkmm-2.4-dev gerbv
+    $ sudo apt-get install build-essential automake autoconf libtool libboost-dev libboost-program-options-dev libgtkmm-2.4-dev gerbv

 or, if you use Fedora